1988

 really changed.
 We started to get bigger than I'd ever imagined we'd be."[6]

-unknown to them, otherwise they would have been alarmed.
+know enough about the consequences, otherwise they would have been alarmed.

-what should have serious consequences later.
+serious consequences later.

-looked in the tour-film 101 in which also Jo and the baby
+in which Jo and the baby also appeared.

-rumour saying that the tensions within the band should
+There was even one rumour saying that the tensions within the band had led to a

-David: "When you come offstage the tension is very high, you're on
+Dave: "When you come offstage the tension is very high, you're on

 an emotional high but also you can get at each other.
 A couple of members